duckduckgo/privacy-reference-tests/fingerprinting-protections/README.md

 Test suite specific fields:

 - `siteURL` - string - currently loaded website's URL (as seen in the URL bar)
-- `property` - string - JavaScript code extracting value of given property/API
+- `property` - string - JavaScript code extracting value of given property/API.
+Note that in some cases this code is async, please wait for returned promise to resolve.
 - `expectPropertyValue` - string - expected value of the property

 ## Pseudo-code implementation